OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ## 4. Import a starter collection for authentication

-In order to use the Safeguard API from Postman you need to be able to authenticate.
-Authentication is a multi-step process with the Safeguard API, so it isn't possible to do that by creating a single request.
+In order to use the SPP API from Postman you need to be able to authenticate.
+Authentication is a multi-step process with the SPP API, so it isn't possible to do that by creating a single request.
 For multiple requests to work together, they need to be part of a collection and they need to be able to pass information to one another via the environment.